OpenEnergyPlatform/oeplatform/docs/source/api/how_to.rst

 Insert data
 ***********

-You can insert data into a specific table by sending a POST-request to its `/rows` subresource.
+You can insert data into a specific table by sending a request to its `/rows` subresource.
 The `query` part of the sent data contians the row you want to insert in form of a JSON-dictionary:::